-Note: In this software revision the pattern may take up to 8 seconds to be generated.
+Note: The test pattern may take a few seconds to generate.

-The Qx provides video standard generation for a wide range of SDI rates, resolutions, frame rates, image mappings color gamuts, and transfer curves, dependent on licenses and boot up mode.
+The unit provides video standard generation for a wide range of SDI rates, resolutions, frame rates, image mappings color gamuts, and transfer curves, dependent on licenses and boot mode.

-To simplify selection, the generator standards list may be filtered via drop down menus using the following parameters:
+To simplify selection, the generator standards list may be filtered using dropdown menus for the following parameters: